-Sap flow is coming... are you ready for it?
+How long until Missouri syrup season?
+Well, the trees don't turn on their sap flow on any certain date, but sap flow is coming... are you ready for it?
 Our family in mid-Missouri typically taps trees around January 15.
 Your local Missouri climate and specific winter weather conditions might cause you to tap slightly earlier or later.
+Some Missouri syrupmakers get impatient and tap as early as Christmas.
+Syrupmakers in most northeastern states don't tap their trees until late February or March.
 Hopefully when you read this, you still have plenty of time to research syrupmaking and obtain your supplies.
+The text below might be helpful to you if you want to try this hobby.

 The University of Minnesota has prepared a list of basic questions and answers about syrupmaking: (For question 27, disregard their response.
 Holes should be only 5/16” in diameter, and go into a tree only about 1.25” to 1.5” past the bark.) https://www.d.umn.edu/~tbates/curricularesources/MapleSyruping/MapleSugarbushFAQs.pdf?fbclid=IwAR0oJp5uvXrWoqn1czAZHunE9307iV56mnSnzIIgQcpJK5RaEEMPozJLE_o